stefandrissen/SAM-MOD-player/README.md

 ## compiling

-I use Eclipse.
-Ant is used to invoke [pyz80](https://github.com/simonowen/pyz80) for assembling.
+Ant is used to invoke [pyz80](https://github.com/simonowen/pyz80) for assembling, this can be executed from Eclipse or Visual Studio Code.

-"all" will assemble loader, demo, burstplayer and sequencer, the four object files are then assembling boot which produces an autoboot modplayer.dsk image.
+"all" will assemble loader, demo, burstplayer and tracker, the four object files are then assembling boot which produces an autoboot disk image.
-SimCoupe is then started with the modplayer.dsk image.
+SimCoupe is then started with the disk image.

-The properties used to find python, pyz80 and [SimCoupe](http://www.simcoupe.org/) are at the top of the build.xml file.
+The properties used to find python, pyz80 and [SimCoupe](https://www.simcoupe.org/) are at the top of the build.xml file.